CVE-2025-55113 Overview

 Indicators of Compromise

-- Client certificates containing NULL bytes (\\x00) in the email address or other subject fields
+- Client certificates presented to Control-M/Agent containing embedded NULL bytes (0x00) within the email or subject fields.

 Detection Strategies